What is mentoring?

 • Classroom Observations: Mentors can observe mentees' teaching sessions and provide constructive feedback on their teaching methods, student engagement, and classroom management.
 This can be followed by a debriefing session to discuss observations and suggestions.

-• Teaching Workshops: Encourage mentees to attend workshops on various aspects of teaching, such as curriculum design, assessment strategies, and incorporating technology in the classroom.
+• Teaching Workshops: Encourage mentees to attend workshops, such as those sponsored by the UI Center for Teaching, on various aspects of teaching, such as curriculum design, assessment strategies, and incorporating technology in the classroom.

 • Student Feedback: Encourage mentees to gather and reflect on student feedback to improve their teaching practices.
 Mentors can guide them on how to interpret feedback and implement changes effectively.